 In 2018, the Florida Legislature passed Senate Bill 7026 ("SB 7026") which, among other things, includes provisions designed to: enhance school safety policies, procedures, and personnel at the State and local level; improve and expand mental health services; and revise laws and empower law enforcement and the courts to limit access to firearms by young adults or by individuals exhibiting a risk of harming themselves or others.
 Specifically, SB 7026 requires each school board and superintendent to partner with law enforcement agencies to establish or assign one or more safe-school officers at each school facility within the district by implementing any combination of the following options: (a) establish school resource officer programs through cooperative agreements with law enforcement agencies; (b) commission one or more school safety officers for the protection and safety of school personnel, property, and students within the school district; (c) at a school district's discretion, and if established by the sheriff's office, participate in the Guardian Program, which allows certain school employees (but not employees who exclusively perform classroom duties as classroom teachers) to carry a firearm on school grounds if such employee volunteers and completes the statutorily required training.
 During the 2019 Legislative session, the State Legislature passed CS/CS/SB 7030 ("SB 7030") which among other things, removes the prohibition on individuals who perform exclusively classroom duties as a teacher from participating in the Guardian Program.
 However, the decision to allow teachers to be armed guardians remains with each individual school board.
 In 2018, the Board adopted a resolution which prohibits arming teachers in District operated schools.
 The District added 75 new positions in Fiscal Year 2018-19 and approximately 110 officers including school officers, detectives, K9s, trainers and sergeants in Fiscal Year 2019-20 to provide school safety officers at each District operated school.
 The School Board also has entered into contracts with the County Sheriff's Office and other local law enforcement agencies to supplement existing school resource officers until all positions are filled.
-For Fiscal Year 2019-20 only, the District is assisting charter schools in complying with SB 7030, which includes the use of armed guards.
-The total estimated cost to the District for Fiscal Year 2019-20 is expected to be approximately \$8.0 million.
+For Fiscal Year 2019-20 only, the District assisted charter schools in complying with SB 7030, which includes the use of armed guards.
+The District did not pay for security at charter schools in Fiscal Year 2020-21.
+The estimated cost to the District for Fiscal Year 2020-21 was \$27 million.
+Safety appropriations include a total investment in school police officers, police aides, school security monitors, school police support staff and other school based security initiatives totaled \$42.4 million in Fiscal Year 2021-22.
+Such amount is budgeted to increase to \$44.4 million in Fiscal Year 2022-23.